How to initialize LXD¶

 andAPI key

-.- Networking (see About networking and Network devices)
+.- Networking (see Networking setups and Network devices)

 Provides network access for the instances.